EPoS press releases

 Bonn, Mannheim, Germany, 21.11.2023 – The fear of losing office in the next election provides a strong incentive for political leaders to satisfy voters.
 Those in power are particularly prepared to change their political course if the potential successor may belong to a populist party.
 The threat of voters to switch to populists has a serious impact.
 These are findings of the discussion paper “Shaking Up the System: When Populism Disciplines Elite Politicians” by the EPoS Economic Research Center at the Universities of Bonn and Mannheim.
 EPoS Economic Research Center of the Universities of Bonn and Mannheim publishes new paper Swing voters examined with equilibrium model

-Press release: Internet (Power) to the People: How to Bridge the Digital Divide
+Press release: Internet (Power) to the People: How to Bridge the Digital Divide24

 Bonn, Mannheim, Germany, 12.09.2023 – The United Nations aims to provide every person with access to the internet by 2030 in line with Sustainable Development Goals.
 Yet, about 3 billion people are still totally offline today.
 New EPoS research on how to bridge the digital divide in Colombia shows that internet literacy plans work best in poor neighborhoods – doubling internet access.
 This research result is published by the EPoS Economic Research Center of the Universities of Bonn and Mannheim in the discussion paper “Internet (Power) to the People: How to Bridge the Digital Divide”.

-Press release: Integration Boosts Labor Market Oppurtunities for Migrants in Germany
+Press release: Integration Boosts Labor Market Oppurtunities for Migrants in Germany25

 Bonn, Mannheim, Germany, 31.08.2023 – Workers with a migration background have particular disadvantages in Germany´s labor market if they live in an ethnic enclave.
 After being laid off, these people are significantly less likely to find a new job compared to their German colleagues: Over a period of five years after job loss, the probability of employment is on average 5.2 percentage points lower.
 These research results are published by the EPoS Economic Research Center of the Universities of Bonn and Mannheim in the discussion paper “Job Displacement and Migrant Labor Market Assimilation”.• Ethnic enclaves impair job prospects• Data of German IAB Institute examined before and after mass layoffs

-Press release: Job Level Changes Account for 50 Percent of Wage Growth – EpoS economists report
+Press release: Job Level Changes Account for 50 Percent of Wage Growth – EpoS economists report26

 Bonn, Mannheim, Germany, 13.07.2023 – Moving to higher job levels is an integral part of climbing the career ladder and accounts for 50 percent of workers’ wage growth in the course of a professional life.
 The job level encompasses the complexity of tasks, the autonomy in performing it, and the responsibilities associated with it.
 This novel perspective on what determines wage structures is published in the Discussion Paper “Job levels and Wages” by EPoS economic research center at the Universities of Bonn and Mannheim.• EPoS research analyzes career paths of workers in the U.S. and Germany.

-Press release: How Pension Policies Counteract Government Goals – EPoS research reveals
+Press release: How Pension Policies Counteract Government Goals – EPoS research reveals27

 Bonn, Mannheim, Germany, 05.07.2023 – Across OECD countries, almost half of all grandparents are involved in the childcare of at least one grandchild.
 Reforming pension systems to keep people in work longer therefore has serious effects on families across generations.
 New EPoS economic research using Dutch administrative data shows: for every hour that a grandmother works longer, her adult daughter woks less by half an hour.

-Press release: “Wolf of Wall Street” Image Puts People Off Stock Market Investment – EPoS research shows
+Press release: “Wolf of Wall Street” Image Puts People Off Stock Market Investment – EPoS research shows28

 • 8,402 individuals surveyed in 11 countries by EPoS economic research center• Shareholders seen as greedy, gambler-like and selfish